Are you a dreamer?

 1) Start With Prayer

 When you begin to think about your goals for the coming year, ask God for guidance.
-Psalm 37:4 (NIV) says, “Delight yourself in the Lord, and he will give you the desires of your heart.”
-When we seek God for His will for our lives, He will put on our hearts desires for things to do.
+Dive into the Word of God and go to Him in prayer.
+Psalm 37:4 says, “Delight yourself in the Lord, and he will give you the desires of your heart.”
+(ESV) When we seek God for His will for our lives, He will put on our hearts desires for things to do.
 Pray about the goals you feel you should set before you move forward with setting them.
 Ask God to show you anything you may be missing.

 After goals are set and you begin to work on them, remember to continually pray.
 Ask God for help and guidance.